Earth-grazing fireball: Known Earth-grazing fireballs

 Sky photo with the Earth-grazing meteoroid of 13 October 1990, as the light track across the picture going from the south to the north, taken at Červená hora (Czech Republic), one of the stations of the European Fireball Network.

-An Earth-grazing fireball is a rarely measured kind of fireball caused by a meteoroid that collides with the Earth but survives the collision by passing through, and exiting, the atmosphere.
-As of 2008 four grazers have been scientifically observed.
+An Earth-grazing fireball is a rarely measured kind of fireball caused by a meteoroid that collides with the Earth's atmosphere but survives the collision by passing through, and exiting, the atmosphere.
+As of 2026, seven grazers have been scientifically observed.